l-with/terraform-module-cloud_init/README.md

 s. [rke2](https://docs.rke2.io/install/ha)

 Two different cloud-init userdata can be generated
-- for the 1st master
+- for the 1st node
-- for the other masters
+- for the other nodes

 The certificates for RKE2 are fetched from a package registry and decrypted with openssl and thus have to pre pre-built.
 The package also has to contain templates for `/etc/rancher/rke2/config.yaml`:

 - `/root/config.yaml.master1.envtpl` for the first master
-- `/root/config.yaml.envtpl` for the other masters
+- `/root/config.yaml.envtpl` for the other nodes

 The [cert-manager](https://github.com/cert-manager/cert-manager) `cert-manager.crds.yaml`
-is pre-installed as manifest in the 1st master.
+is pre-installed as manifest in the 1st node.

 input variables: